 ● Be aware you may be putting yourself at risk of unwanted attention by gambling, asking favours or borrowing items.
 It may be easy to borrow items or ask a favour on the inside, however, returning the favour may be more difficult than you imagined.

 ● Protection – Think very carefully about doing this as once you are in Protection it can be difficult to get out.
-Being in protection can be a harder way to do your time as other inmates will assume you are in there due to child abuse/sex charges, etc.
+Being in protection can be a harder way to do your time as other people will assume you are in there due to child abuse/sex charges, etc.

 If threatening behaviour or acts of violence are directed at you personally try to stay calm and protect yourself the best you can.
-If you have been threatened or attacked or feel at risk of an attack and you are having trouble handling the situation on your own you can talk to another inmate or the wing delegate and ask for advice.
+If you have been threatened or attacked or feel at risk of an attack and you are having trouble handling the situation on your own you can talk to someone else or the wing delegate and ask for advice.
 Another option (or last resort) could be to talk to a prison officer or welfare worker about your concerns.

 > Prison language